Sexual side-effects of metastatic prostate cancer treatment

 The treatment options for erectile dysfunction include tablets, pellets that go into the eye of your penis, injections and vacuum pumps.

-We have more information on these and other treatments for sexual side-effects, including erectile dysfunction.
+We have more information on these and other treatments for sexual side-effects, including erectile dysfunction in our sexual side-effects page

 Hints and tips – Sex after metastatic prostate cancer treatment